 Having people serve in significant roles under a senior pastor’s leadership is necessary, beneficial, and biblical.
 A senior pastor needs these key staff members to help equip others to do the work of the ministry.
-The time and conversations that senior pastors have with these individuals are crucial.
+The time and conversations that senior pastors have with these individuals is crucial.
 But sometimes there are thoughts these staff members have that go unsaid.
-Pastor Brad Deetscreek is a veteran pastor with years of experience as a youth pastor with three important things that senior pastors may need to hear!
+Pastor Brad Deetscreek is a veteran youth pastor with three important things that senior pastors may need to hear!

 I have a small confession.
 I’m biased.
 I think youth ministry is one of the best places for an individual to give their life.
-I have had the great privilege of working with the next generation for nearly twenty years and it has been incredible.
-I have seen God do incredible things through students and I have seen the realities of the fallen world smack me in the face.
+I have had the great privilege of working with the students for nearly twenty years and it has been incredible.
+I have seen God do amazing things through students and I have seen the realities of the fallen world smack me in the face.

 I’m also biased because I love the local church and I believe that God’s plan is to use the local church as the vehicle to reach the world.
 In the local church there is a relationship that, when working well, can bring great synergy and effectiveness to reach the church’s community.
 This relationship is also one that, when not done well, can lead to division and ineffectiveness.
 This is the relationship between the senior pastor (or maybe the title is lead pastor, head pastor, big man on campus, main dude or whatever is trendy now) and the youth pastor (director, student ministry pastor, guy who hangs with the kids, youth guy/girl, etc.).
 I understand there are a ton of different titles and frameworks for each local church context, so please adapt this however you can to your own context.

 I have never been a senior pastor so I can only speak from the side of the aisle of those working with teenagers.
 In my experience I have often thought it would be good if they knew this or that, so I thought I’d write down a few observations from my perspective of the three things every youth pastor would like their senior pastor to know.